 Professor Marc-Emmanuel Dumas, PhD MEng MSc BEng BSc FRSB FRSC

-Marc-Emmanuel Dumas is Chair in Systems Medicine, a joint appointment between the Department of Surgery and Cancer's section of Computational and Systems Medicine and the National Heart and Lung Institute's section of Molecular Genetics and Genomics.
+Marc-Emmanuel Dumas is Chair in Systems Medicine, a joint appointment between the Department of Metabolism, Digestion and Reproduction's section of Biomolecular Medicine and the National Heart and Lung Institute's section of Genomic and Environmental Medicine.

 Professor Dumas currently holds an Adjunct Professorship at McGill University's Genome Innovation Centre and Department of Human Genetics in Montréal, Canada, and an open-ended appointment as first class CNRS scientist in France.

-He studied in France and qualified as an Engineer in Agronomy (MEng, Ingénieur Agronome) in 1998 with two MSc in "Biochemistry & Genetics" and "Applied Physiology", before being awarded a PhD in "Biochemistry, Molecular and Cell Biology" in 2002.
+He studied in France and qualified as an Engineer in Agronomy (MEng, Ingénieur Agronome) in 1998 with two MSc in "Biochemistry & Genetics" and "Applied Physiology", before being awarded a PhD in "Biochemistry, Molecular and Cell Biology" in 2002 and joining Imperial to coordinate the metabolomics team of the Wellcome Trust-funded Biological Atlas of Insulin Resistance consortium (BAIR), where he led pioneering research on the role of microbial metabolites in non-alcoholic fatty liver disease, insulin resistance and type 2 diabetes.

 Membership of Societies